Walnut: Cleaning

-The US Army once used ground walnut shells for abrasive blasting to clean aviation parts because of low cost and low abrasive qualities.
+The US Army once used ground walnut shells for abrasive blasting to clean aviation parts because of their low cost and low abrasive qualities.
 However, an investigation of a fatal Boeing CH-47 Chinook helicopter crash (11 September 1982, in Mannheim, Germany) revealed that walnut shell grit had clogged an oil port, leading to the accident and the discontinuation of walnut shells as a cleaning agent.

 Commercially, crushed walnut shells are still used outside of aviation for low-abrasive, less-toxic cleaning and blasting applications.
 In the oil and gas industry, deep bed filters of ground walnut shell are used for "polishing" (filtering) oily contaminates from water.

 Cat litter

 At least two companies, LitterMaid and Naturally Fresh, make cat litter from ground walnut shells.
-Advantages cited over conventional clay litter include environmental sustainability of using what would otherwise be a waste product, superior natural biodegradability, and odor control as good or better than clay litter.
+Advantages cited over conventional clay litter include environmental sustainability of using what would otherwise be a waste product, superior natural biodegradability, and odor control as good or better than that of clay litter.
 Disadvantages include the possibility of allergic reactions among humans and cats.